Linda-Njau/BudgetBuddyBackend/README.md

 ```shell
 python3 run.py
 ```
-This will start the backend server
+This will start the backend server.

 ### Frontend Setup
 Navigate into the client folder.